 Employees begin forming perceptions of your workplace from day one.
-It's up to managers—not just HR—to jump start new employees' engagement.
-Managers should:
+It's up to everyone to jump start employee engagement.
+While leaders have increased opportunity to take the action that increases engagement, everyone should be held accountable.
+Leaders and employees alike should:

 Your employees are much more than their accomplishments at work.
-Take every opportunity to celebrate your people and their accomplishments outside of work.
+Take every opportunity to celebrate your employees and teammates and their accomplishments outside of work.
 Bring cupcakes for an employee's birthday.
 Showcase community awards they receive.
 Buy them a graduation present.
 Your employees are so much more than employees—and recognizing that will go a long way.

 Help employees learn about themselves and grow with a strengths assessment.
 Understand who they are and what they're good at—and put that knowledge to good use!
 You'll be able to better engage and develop employees and maximize their potential.